corigan01/FluxedOS/src/README.md

 # g++-multilib -
 # qemu-system-x86
 # xorriso
-&> sudo bash install.sh
+&> sudo bash build/install.sh

 # This line will build and run the OS.
+The file is contained outside the src directory.
-&> bash autocompile.sh
+&> bash Build.sh
 ```